omidfarhang/omid.dev/content/posts/2010-08-16-facebook-dislike-button-scam-spreads-virally.en.md

 Falling for any of these scams (which promise some lurid or eye-popping or exclusive content) typically trick you into giving a rogue Facebook application permission to access your profile, posting spam messages from your account and asking you to complete an online survey.

-And the same is true with this latest scam, which tempts you with the offer of a &#8220;dislike&#8221; button (as opposed to the normal &#8220;like&#8221; button) so you can express your opinions on other users' posts, links and uploads.
+And the same is true with this latest scam, which tempts you with the offer of a “dislike” button (as opposed to the normal “like” button) so you can express your opinions on other users' posts, links and uploads.

 [<img title="dislike-facebook-page" border="0" alt="dislike-facebook-page" src="http://lh3.ggpht.com/_vaUVXcmC3OI/TGlBaOrliRI/AAAAAAAACYM/fYSk2dTxB2A/dislike-facebook-page_thumb%5B3%5D.jpg?imgmax=800" width="466" height="480" />](http://lh6.ggpht.com/_vaUVXcmC3OI/TGlAiLRgYbI/AAAAAAAACYI/iWpWAzez3QA/s1600-h/dislike-facebook-page%5B5%5D.jpg)